Sweet Dreams (Beyoncé song): Synopsis and analysis

-The video opens with Knowles tossing and turning in her bed; her idea was to make the opening shot look like "a dark fairy tale".
+The video opens with Beyoncé tossing and turning in her bed; her idea was to make the opening shot look like "a dark fairy tale".
 As she tries to sleep, Johannes Brahms's "Wiegenlied" plays softly in the background.
 She then levitates off her bed using her stomach muscles to move the top half of her body.
-Knowles said that the levitation shot was the hardest one as she had difficulties making her neck look straight.
+Beyoncé said that the levitation shot was the hardest one as she had difficulties making her neck look straight.
 She added that the scene represents the nightmare and the white bird flying above her takes her into her dream, which unfolds after the screech of an electric guitar.
-Knowles is transported to a desert and several clouds are present in the background.
+Beyoncé is transported to a desert and several clouds are present in the background.
 She wears a black Roberto Cavalli dress and boots; as the music begins, her two backup dancers wearing Gareth Pugh pieces appear.
-The scene changes into a computer-generated sci-fi landscape where Knowles is inscribed with a circle and square in a similar fashion to Leonardo da Vinci's Vitruvian Man.
-The first chorus is brought in by a subtle glass-breaking sound effect as the sci-fi special effects disappear and Knowles appears in a silver one-shouldered mini dress on a white background.
+The scene changes into a computer-generated sci-fi landscape where Beyoncé is inscribed with a circle and square in a similar fashion to Leonardo da Vinci's Vitruvian Man.
+The first chorus is brought in by a subtle glass-breaking sound effect as the sci-fi special effects disappear and Beyoncé appears in a silver one-shouldered mini dress on a white background.
 Accompanied by her backup dancers, she performs dance moves described as "sophisticated", "street and hip-busting".

-The second chorus shows Knowles wearing a silver-lined bodysuit while smashing mirrors.
-During the bridge, the video fades to black and white and Knowles appears wearing the gold robot suit, and gold and diamond nail rings valued at $US 36,000 and designed by Jules Kim.
+The second chorus shows Beyoncé wearing a silver-lined bodysuit while smashing mirrors.
+During the bridge, the video fades to black and white and Beyoncé appears wearing the gold robot suit, and gold and diamond nail rings valued at $US 36,000 and designed by Jules Kim.
 With it, she executes some robotic movements.
-As the chorus begins to play for the third and final time, digital doubling and mirroring are used to create a collection of dance moves and multiple images of Knowles arching her back.
+As the chorus begins to play for the third and final time, digital doubling and mirroring are used to create a collection of dance moves and multiple images of Beyoncé arching her back.
 The gold outfit is then reused, this time in color.
-Knowles performs another dance routine with her two backup dancers, then says, "Turn the lights out", and the video ends.
+Beyoncé performs another dance routine with her two backup dancers, then says, "Turn the lights out", and the video ends.